 Bleeding Gums After a Dental Cleaning

 A trip to the dentist for a routine cleaning is an essential part of maintaining good oral health.
-However, if you’ve ever experienced bleeding gums after a dental cleaning, you might wonder whether it’s normal or a cause for concern.
+However, if you’ve ever experienced bleeding gums after a dental cleaning, you might wonder whether it’s normal or not.
 Bleeding gums after a dental cleaning are often a temporary and benign occurrence.
 However, they can also be a sign of underlying issues such as gingivitis or improper oral hygiene techniques.

 Bleeding Gums After a Dental Cleaning